GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     :code:`GTNoSuchBufferError` if this instance does not contain a host buffer.

 :code:`transpose(self: Storage, *axes: Optional[Sequence[int]]) -> Storage`
-    Return a view of the underlying host buffer with the strides permuted in the order indicated by :code:`axes`.
+    Return a view of the underlying buffers with the strides permuted in the order indicated by :code:`axes`.

 The following methods are used to ensure that one-sided modifications to the host or device